msanath/azure_tf_modules/README.md

 # azure_tf_modules
-A repository of terraform modules.
+A repository which contains modules and examples of using Azure resources.

 # To run the code